MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 The MeVisLab text editor MATE opens, showing your *.script* file.
 You can see the output of your module as *CSOListContainer.outCSOList*.
 We want to define a threshold for the color of our CSOs.
 For this, add another field to the *Parameters* section of your script file named <field>areaThreshold</field>.
 Define the <attribute>type</attribute> as *Float* and <attribute>value</attribute> as *2000.0*.

 In order to call Python functions, we also need a Python file.
 Add a *Commands* section and define the *source* of the Python file as *$(LOCAL)/csoList.py*.
-Also add an *initCommand* as *initCSOList*.
-The initCommand defines the Python function that is called whenever the module is added to the workspace or reloaded.
+Also add an <inlineCode>initCommand</inlineCode> as *initCSOList*.
+The <inlineCode>initCommand</inlineCode> defines the Python function that is called whenever the module is added to the workspace or reloaded.

 {{< highlight filename="csoList.script" >}}
 ```Stan